rohit-kumaar/scss-project/README.md

-## 📁 Create SCSS Folder Structure
+### 📁 Create SCSS Folder Structure

-Scss project is a command-line tool that helps you quickly set up a ready-to-use frontend project.
-It creates a clean folder structure with organized SCSS files, along with starter files for HTML, JavaScript, and Gulp tasks.
-This makes it easy to start building modern websites with a clear and maintainable layout.
+SCSS Project is a CLI tool that sets up a ready-to-use frontend boilerplate with structured SCSS, HTML, JS, and Gulp tasks for faster, maintainable web development.

-## 🚀 Installation
+### 🚀 Installation

 ```bash
 npm install -g scss-project
 npx scss-project <project-name>
 ```
+You can use the **scss/** folder with any modern frontend setup like:
+- Angular
+- React
+- Vue

+It provides a modular architecture (base, components, layout, pages, utilities, vendors) for clean, reusable, and maintainable styles.
+You can also add third-party libraries like Bootstrap or Owl Carousel in the vendors/ folder for extended functionality.

-## 🚧 Create SCSS Files via Command
+### 🚧 Create SCSS Files via Command

 ```bash
 scss-project g foldername/filename
 ```

-📦 This will:
+This will:

 - 🔧 Create src/scss/foldername/\_filename.scss
 - ✍️ Add boilerplate SCSS with @use "utilities/\_\_utilities-dir"
 - 🔗 Auto-import into \_\_\*-dir.scss (sorted alphabetically)

-## 📦 Features
+### 📦 Features

-- Creates a structured folder layout for frontend development
-- Sets up SCSS architecture (base, layout, components, pages, utilities, vendors)
-- Includes placeholder files like `index.js`, `style.scss`, `index.html`, and `gulpfile.js`
-- Automatically writes `.gitignore` and `package.json`
-- Optimized media query output: When you run the command gulp minifycss in the terminal, it takes your CSS file and combines all the same media queries into one group.
-This makes your CSS cleaner and easier to read.
-Then, it makes the CSS file smaller by removing extra spaces and unnecessary code.
-Finally, it saves the smaller, improved file as bundle.min.css, ready to use for your website.
+Running gulp minifycss merges duplicate media queries, cleans and minifies the CSS, and outputs a smaller, optimized file as bundle.min.css for your website.

 ```bash
 gulp minifyCss